spotify/trickle/README.md

 We're using Trickle internally at Spotify in core, production-critical services that would break Spotify completely if they failed.
 This means we have a fairly high degree of confidence that it works.
-It is, however, an immature library and you shouldn't be surprised if there are API changes in the next few months.
+It is, however, an young library and you shouldn't be surprised if there are API changes in the next few months.